digitalden3/denizyilmaz.cloud/README.md

 Additionally, you set up Github Actions for continuous integration and continuous deployment, which syncs code changes to an S3 bucket and invalidates the Cloudfront cache, ensuring that updated content is immediately available to users.

 (The architecture was initially deployed by using the AWS Management Console, however I recently made a [dev branch](https://github.com/digitalden3/serverless-website-frontend/tree/dev) and automated this architecture with AWS SAM CLI.
-Once I have finalized this README.
-I will merge the branch with main.)
+It is currently live on: https://denizyilmaz.cloud

+Next steps: Merge this branch with main.
+Delete the infrastructure and then deploy the SAM template under digitalden.cloud.

 ### AWS SAM CLI
 ------------------